'dog' vs. 'horse' in Native American languages

 💡

-The Amazon links on this page are affiliate links, which means that I earn a small commission from Amazon for purchases made through them (at no extra cost to you).
+The Amazon links on this site are affiliate links, which means that I earn a small commission from Amazon for purchases made through them (at no extra cost to you).

 If you'd like to support Linguistic Discovery, purchasing through these links is a great way to do so!
 I greatly appreciate your support!